 - Online advertising and marketing arrangements

-- Advising on TV and Podcast Production Agreements
+- Advising on Podcast Production Agreements

 - Licensing book and magazine titles to international publishing partners

 - Content commissioning of all types – whether acting for the agency or the client

 - Supporting in- house advertising sales teams with TV and online campaigns, including content creation and standard terms/insertion orders and programmatic.